Zhiheng-Chen/Zhiheng-Chen.github.io/index.md

 ---

 ## Research Overview {#research-overview}
-I am intrigued by the analytical and data-driven modeling of dynamical systems, as well as their analysis and control based on the resulting models.
+Throughout my undergraduate and master’s studies, I have centered my research and academic focus on the modeling and control of dynamical systems.

+Around this core, I developed a robust toolkit - ranging from dynamics, optimal control, and recursive estimation to numerical analysis and data-driven system identification - not as independent pursuits, but as necessary and interdependent tools to analyze, estimate, and shape the behavior of complex physical systems.

 Specifically, my research interests include:

 #### Analytical Dynamics Modeling
 I am interested in the analysis on the kinematics and kinetics of dynamical systems based on mechanics principles.
 - In my undergraduate research (summer 2023), I worked on the 3D hybrid dynamics modeling and numerical simulations of a [legged hopping robot](https://ieeexplore.ieee.org/abstract/document/10611545).
 - As a self-driven project, I also modeled and simulated the 3D dynamics of a [wobbling coin rolling along the ground](https://github.com/Zhiheng-Chen/3D-Rolling-Disk-Dynamics-Simulation) (winter 2023).
-- In summer and fall 2024, I worked in the [UW Marine Robotics Laboratory](https://mrl.engr.wisc.edu/) on the dynamics modeling and simulations of a micro autonomous surface vehicle (MicroASV).
+- In summer and fall 2024, I worked in the [Marine Robotics Laboratory](https://mrl.engr.wisc.edu/) on the dynamics modeling and simulations of a micro autonomous surface vehicle (MicroASV).
 - One of my current research projects is the dynamics modeling of a flexible robotic fish based on Hamilton's principle.
 The dynamics involve the sophisticated and interesting interactions among rigid bodies, elastic bodies, and fluids.
 I have coded up a working simulator of the robotic fish in Julia, and I am currently working on parameter and design optimizations based on the simulation results.

 #### Data-Driven Modeling
 In addition to analytical modeling, I am also fascinated by system identifications and equation learning for dynamical systems.
-- My research project at Cornell University revolves around the weak formulation of the Sparse Identification of Nonlinear Dynamics (SINDy) algorithm.
-[My advisor](https://www.engineering.cornell.edu/people/anastasia-bizyaeva/) and I are working towards improving the test functions of the weak-form SINDy to improve the interpretability, efficiency, and noise-robustness of the algorithm.
+- My research project at Cornell University on the weak formulation of the Sparse Identification of Nonlinear Dynamics (SINDy) is supervised by Professor [Anastasia Bizyaeva](https://www.engineering.cornell.edu/people/anastasia-bizyaeva/).
+We are working towards improving the test functions of the weak-form SINDy to boost the interpretability, efficiency, and noise-robustness of the algorithm.
 - In the MicroASV project, I also designed a weak formulation-based parameter estimation algorithm to iteratively refine the dynamics model.
 - In Spring 2025, I designed the [EKF-ST](https://github.com/Zhiheng-Chen/EKF-ST) algorithm that combines the extended Kalman filter and sequential thresholding techniques.
 The algorithm enables recursive and simultaneous state estimations and equation learning.